GarySpender/x-trident-aw109sp-add-ins/README.md

 Things that have been implemented up to now.

 Commands for some datarefs which mean they can be mapped to joystick buttons.

+Fuel panel.
+Forward Overhead Panel.
+Some Autopilot buttons.

-Mapping of axes for linear things like rotor brake lever position and emergency / parking brake positions.
+Mapping of axes for linear "things" like rotor brake lever position and "emergency / parking" brake position.

 The xlua scripts should be placed into the plugins/xlua/scripts directory.
-Each script must be located inside a folder of the same name.
+Each script must be located inside a folder of the same name, the scripts must use the .lua extension in their file name.

-Script names have been chosen to avoid know x-Trident offical script names so should be able to co-exist.
+Script names have been chosen to avoid known x-Trident offical script names so should be able to co-exist.

 **Things to Note**
 If a button is mapped to a switch, sometimes you have to move the switch twice to toggle the button.